 WHEN CAN BABY EAT BANANAS?

-Baby can have pears as one of their first foods.
+Babies can have bananas as one of their first foods.
 When a baby can start on solids is determined by their own rate of development, which generally comes between 4-6 months of age.
 Some of the developmental milestones babies need to reach in order to start solids include: if your baby has solid control of their head and neck, if your baby has doubled in weight, and if your baby is reaching for or opening their mouth when you eat (see my guide here).
-Before you start baby on purees, you should consult with your pediatrician to make sure your child is developmentally ready.
+Before you start your baby on purees, you should consult with your pediatrician to make sure your child is developmentally ready.